camille-hdl/website/content/blog/rstudio-bitbucket-api/index.md

 description: Building a Github-like mosaic from pull-requests data
 ---

-I've been discovering R and Rstudio recently, and I was looking for a dataset to play with it.
+I've been discovering R and Rstudio recently, and I was looking for a dataset to play with.

 Let's build a github-like activity mozaic from pull-requests activity on a bitbucket repo.

-This is what it looks like :
+It looks like this :

 ![Box chart showing pull request activity per day](pull-request-activity-per-day.png)